Detecting Dark Matter with Far-Forward Emulsion and Liquid Argon Detectors at the LHC: Neutrino-Induced Backgrounds

 \subsection{Neutrino Flux and Spectrum}

 The uncertainties in our background estimates are primarily related to the uncertainties in the modeling of the far-forward neutrino flux and energy spectrum at the LHC.
 In the future, the relevant simulations will greatly benefit from the neutrino data collected by FASER$\nu$ during LHC Run~3.
 In our analysis below we rely on the results obtained by the CERN Sources, Targets, and Interactions (STI) Group~\cite{Beni:2020yfy}, which utilized the FLUKA~\cite{Ferrari:2005zk,Battistoni:2015epi} model of the forward LHC optics and infrastructure.
 Notably, a similar FLUKA study of the muon flux going through the FASER location~\cite{FLUKAstudy} has been found to be in good agreement with initial measurements obtained during Run~2~\cite{Ariga:2018pin}.
 In our estimates, we take into account the full HL-LHC integrated luminosity of $\mathcal{L}=3~\iab$ and the FASER$\nu$2 and LArTPC detector designs discussed in \secref{signal}.
+We note that further analyses of the forward-neutrino flux and energy spectrum can be found, e.g., in Refs~\cite{Abreu:2019yak,Bai:2020ukz}.